flameskyofficial/FlameSky/README.md

 - Browsing History
 - Quick launcher (For important, useful sites)
 - Custom error pages
-- Custom context menu
+- Drop Down Menu.
 - Settings which allow customization of homepage, default search engine and has the option to not show splash screen at startup.
 - Multiple tabs and Multiple windows
-- Easily add vendor-specific branding, buttons or hotkeys
 - View online & offline webpages
+- PDF files supported
 - Menu at the bottom left part of the page.

 ## Hotkeys